Skip to content

 lead socket on Braun series 5

-The trimmer on this shaver, unlike many others, is an attachment and not built it.
+The trimmer on this shaver, unlike many others, is an attachment and not built-in.
 This, on the one hand, is a positive because it keeps the razor slightly smaller, compact, and simple, which might favor those who do not use the trimmer very often.
 However, those who use it frequently could find this clipping on and off inconvenient.

 This Series 5 is ergonomically friendly and has rubberized sections, which help users keep a good grip while they are shaving.

-This razor can be used wet or dry and has a battery runtime of around 50 minutes when fully charged.
+Te shaver can be used wet or dry and has a battery runtime of around 50 minutes when fully charged.

 The Braun Series 5 performed and shaved better than anticipated.
 Because of its fairly low price tag, expectations were quite low, and it exceeded them nicely.